 The Fund and the Teamsters Health and Welfare Fund of Philadelphia and Vicinity (the "Health and Welfare Fund") maintain a corporation known as Administrative Service Professionals, Inc. ("ASP").
-The Fund owns twenty-eight percent of ASP.
+The Fund owns 28% of ASP.
 ASP provides administrative services to the Fund for a negotiated fixed amount, based upon the number of members.
-During 2018 and 2017, the Fund paid ASP \$2,047,000 and \$1,982,000, respectively, which is included in administrative expenses.
-As of December 31, 2018 and 2017, the Fund owed ASP \$0 and \$223,088 respectively.
+During 2019 and 2018, the Fund paid ASP \$2,188,000 and \$2,047,000, respectively, which is included in administrative expenses.